 Resources - Blog

-How to Protect Your Amazon Business From the Coronavirus Crisis
+How to Protect Your Amazon Business From COVID-19

 Stay on top of the latest e-commerce and marketplace trends.

 Amazon is cracking down on price gouging and false health claims on product listings amid consumers’ surmounting fears of the spreading coronavirus, or COVID-19.
 The company said it is working with state attorneys general to identify and prosecute third-party (3P) sellers who are capitalizing on consumers’ health concerns by engaging in price-gouging on the marketplace, according to Reuters.
 Furthermore, enforced shut downs of Chinese factories have threatened inventory supply for brands and sellers across a variety of product categories on Amazon’s marketplace.
 Although a portion of China’s industrial complex has begun returning to work, ongoing travel bans and border closures continue to disrupt the economy, as manufacturers are still unable to acquire materials for production and workers avoiding or recovering from illness are slow to return to work.
 As the virus continues to spread across the globe, and cases in the U.S. in particular continue to rise, it is likely that disruption on Amazon’s marketplace, as well as the overall retail economy, will continue for the foreseeable future.
 Brands and sellers operating on Amazon must have a clear understanding of the coronavirus impact, Amazon’s policies, and their supply chains to preserve their businesses.